-The National Debt Of Finland
+The National Debt of Finland

 There are variations on how the figure of general government debt should be calculated.
 Thus, a number of authoritative international organizations publish different debt figures for all countries, including Finland.

-Finland is a member of the EU and so its financial statistics are reported on by Eurostat.
-This body counts all of the debts of all levels of government in Finland in its national debt figure.
+As a member of the EU, Finland’s financial statistics are also reported on by Eurostat.
+This body counts all the debts of all levels of government in Finland in its national debt figure.

 The best credit rating that a country can have is “AAA.”
 Finland doesn’t enjoy that level of rating.
 However, it has A-grade evaluations from all three of the world’s major credit ratings agencies.

 The government produced heavy budget surpluses during boom years and ran deficits during difficult years in order to pump extra money into the economy.

 Another encouraging factor when considering investing in Finnish national debt is the country’s track record in increasing its income.
 Finland has only experienced a fall in GDP in one year of this century: 2009.

 The government’s ministry of finance sets the annual budget and decides how much debt the government will need to take on.
-The implementation of that debt policy is the remit of the Valtiokonttori, which is the State Treasury.
+The implementation of that debt policy is the remit of the Valtiokonttori, which is the state treasury.

 There are two phases in the sale of government debt instruments: